 Scope of an Earth Scientist

 The key branches are meteorology, geology, oceanography, climatology, and environmental science.
 There is huge scope in the government sector in India.
-In India, you can work in organizations like Central Ground Water Board and the Geological Survey of India, Oil & Natural Gas Corporation, Coal India, Hindustan Zinc, Mineral Exploration Authority, Defence, and other Paramilitary forces, etc. In the US, there are chances to become a government scientist for U.S. Geological Survey, NOAA, NASA, etc.
+In India, you can work in organizations like the Central Ground Water Board and the Geological Survey of India, Oil & Natural Gas Corporation, Coal India, Hindustan Zinc, Mineral Exploration Authority, Defence, and other Paramilitary forces, etc. In the U.S., there are chances to become a government scientist for the U.S. Geological Survey, NOAA, NASA, etc.